-We begin our tour in Banjul, the capital of neighboring The Gambia, where we will immediately head north over the Gambia River and into Senegal.
+We begin our tour in Banjul, the capital of The Gambia, where we will immediately head north over the Gambia River and into Senegal.
 We will first explore the lengthy coastal regions and head right up to the extreme north of the country to the border with Mauritania.
 The Senegal River provides a vital artery of life here on the borders of the Sahara Desert.
-We will then retrace our steps along the coastal section before heading inland across the entire breadth of Senegal and exploring the bird-rich Sahel transitional zone.
+We will then head inland across the entire breadth of Senegal and explore the bird-rich Sahel transitional zone, searching for any of these specials that may still be eluding us.
 Our final area of exploration in Senegal is the fantastic Niokolo-Koba National Park (which is also a UNESCO World Heritage Centre).
 This will give us a great taste of subtropical forest, mangrove swamp, and open forest birding, a real contrast to the arid north of the country.
 Finally, we will head west and enter The Gambia once more, driving almost its entire length (birding along the way), including a stop at the famous Jangjangbureh Camp, before reaching the coast of The Gambia, where our tour concludes.

 We will look for White-crested Tiger Heron during this Senegal birding tour.

 This tour offers a potentially vast list of exciting, exotic, and fascinating bird species and birding spectacles.
 The variety of birds on offer is huge, with shorebirds (waders), birds of prey, waterbirds such as herons, egrets, and pelicans, rollers, bee-eaters, kingfishers, and a seemingly endless list of passerines all awaiting us throughout the tour.
-Highly desired species including African Finfoot, Kelp Gull, Egyptian Plover, White-crowned Lapwing, White-crested Tiger Heron, Black Crowned Crane, Arabian Bustard, Savile’s Bustard, Quail-plover, Sudan Golden Sparrow, Brown Booby, Red-billed Tropicbird, Bat Hawk, Pel’s Fishing Owl, River Prinia, Little Grey Woodpecker, Golden Nightjar, Sennar Penduline Tit, Cricket Warbler, Adamawa Turtle Dove, Red-throated Bee-eater, Mali Firefinch, Chestnut-bellied Starling, Neumann’s Starling, White-fronted Black Chat, and Pied-winged Swallow are all possible.
-We will also get to experience vast roosts of both Lesser Kestrel and the stunning Scissor-tailed Kite, a truly breathtaking spectacle, not to be missed.
+Other desired species that we’ll be on the lookout for include African Finfoot, White-crowned Lapwing, White-crested Tiger Heron, Black Crowned Crane, Arabian Bustard, Savile’s Bustard, Sudan Golden Sparrow, Brown Booby, Red-billed Tropicbird, Bat Hawk, Pel’s Fishing Owl, River Prinia, Little Grey Woodpecker, Golden Nightjar, Sennar Penduline Tit, Cricket Warbler, Adamawa Turtle Dove, Red-throated Bee-eater, Mali Firefinch, Chestnut-bellied Starling, Neumann’s Starling, White-fronted Black Chat, and Pied-winged Swallow are all possible.

 For the ultimate West African birdwatching experience, join our 10-day introduction to Africa, The Gambia: Gateway to Africa Tour, which precedes and complements this tour of Senegal.

 Day 1.
-Arrival in Banjul (The Gambia) and drive to Toubakouta (Senegal) birding en route
+Arrival in Banjul (The Gambia) and drive to Toukbakuta (Senegal) birding en route

 Welcome to Senegal, well actually, welcome to The Gambia!
 We begin (and end) our Senegal tour in the tiny neighboring country of The Gambia, which is also a superb birding location.
 You can also join us for our The Gambia: Gateway to Africa Tour which precedes this tour of Senegal.